 Absorption is defined as the attenuation of sound due to properties intrinsic to the mediation.
-(Attenuation due to the effects of inhomogeneities is termed "scattering") Empirical course (or adsorption in a servent; at frequencies quencies above 3 boto (8 kHz, absorption is due to relaxation mechanism of disolved magnesism subhate ions, relaxation time is about 8 μ /A. I cover frequencies, relaxation of boror one's performance that the ratio of consentration show the term of the fact that the ratio of consentrations about 1 ms.
+(Attenuation due to the effects of inhomogeneities is termed "scattering").
+Empirical course (for adsorption in a sevantur, at frequencies quencies above 3bovt 8 kHz, absorption is due to relaxation mechanism of disolved magnetism sulphate ions (relaxation time is about 8 $\mu$ ).
+At lower frequencies, relaxation of boror ones is performinant.
+This effect occurs (in spite of the fact that the ratio of consemptions) the short 1 ms.

 The concentration of boron in se-water does not very significantly around the world, but the concentrations of the ions which "relax" are influenced by the pH of the water, pH does way from one coest to another, as can be seen in Fig. 6.
-A theoretical curve for absorption by boron ones as a function of pH, together with experimental from set as the second of the second second second ones as a function of pH, together with experimental most set as the second second second second second most set as the second second second second second most set as the second second second second second most second second
+A theoretical curve for absorption by boron ones as a function of pH, together with experimental from set as the second to the second to the second one as a function of pH, together with experimental most set as the second to the second to the second most set as the second to the second to the second most set as the second to the second to the second most set as the second to the second tott